shello/osx_app_path/README.md

 Applescript code based on an answer found in Stack Exchange:
 "[AppleScript -Get the path to an application without opening it](http://apple.stackexchange.com/a/132394)".

+# Installation

+Source the script, copy it to your functions script, or run the script directly.

+If sourced, the `osx_app_path` function will become available.

 # Example

     $ osx_app_path Preview